 Other Tinnitus Treatment Options

-If you’re looking for ways to relieve your tinnitus, there are quite a few effective strategies and alternative therapies you can use to treat your tinnitus.
+If you are of the majority of tinnitus sufferers who suspect chronic tinnitus due to permanent hearing damage and are looking for ways to relieve your tinnitus, there are, there are quite a few effective strategies and alternative therapies you can use to treat your tinnitus.
 Most chronic cases of tinnitus can be effectively treated with the support of an experienced clinician or audiologist.

 At Treble Health, we offer a treatment program that utilizes a combination of sound therapy treatment and tinnitus coaching with our clinicians, mixed with cognitive behavioral therapy (CBT) support.
 Many people find tinnitus relief with tinnitus retraining therapy (TRT).